A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Introduction

-\item We also introduce \textbf{GGuard}, a novel moderation model fine-tuned on top of Gemma3-13B for a curated dataset, outperforming benchmark moderators by achieving a Marco F1 score of 0.83, where OpenAI Moderator and Llama Guard3 score 0.64 and 0.61 for prompt classification.
-In contrast, for response classification, G-Moderator achieves a score of 0.794, whereas OpenAI and Llama score less than 0.60.

-\item Finally, we evaluate these moderators across various benchmark datasets, which include out-of-domain data, to consider their training dataset and identify critical failure points. \end{enumerate}
+\begin{enumerate} \item We build GuardEval, a unified dataset that consolidates critical categories of harmful requests, hate speech, offensiveness, stereotypes, sexism, derogatory language, emotional toxicity, and jailbreak prompts, enabling a systematic assessment of AI moderators under a common taxonomy. \item We introduce GGuard, a Gemma3-12B-based moderation model fine-tuned on a curated training set derived from GuardEval’s unified categories, enabling consistent prompt- and response-level moderation.
+GGuard outperforms strong baselines, achieving a macro-F1 of 0.83 for prompt classification (vs.\ 0.64 for OpenAI Moderator and 0.61 for Llama Guard3) and 0.794 for response classification (with OpenAI and Llama scoring $<0.60$). \item We evaluate moderators across multiple benchmark datasets, including out-of-domain settings, to quantify generalization beyond their training distributions and to identify critical failure modes and limitations. \end{enumerate}

 The remainder of this paper is structured as follows.
 Section \ref{sec:problem} discusses the formulation for data unification.
 Section \ref{sec:related} reviews related work on LLM-based moderation systems and the limitations of current benchmark datasets.
-Section \ref{sec:method} presents our overall methodology, including data unification and preparation, along with fine-tuning methodology and the design of GGuard.
-Section \ref{sec:results} reports experimental results evaluating GGuard and other leading moderators across multiple synthetic and human-annotated benchmarks.
-Finally, Section \ref{sec:conclusion} concludes the paper with a summary of key contributions and future directions.
+Section \ref{sec:method} presents our overall methodology, including data unification and preparation, and the design of GGuard.
+Section \ref{sec:training} explains our training details and fine-tuning methods.
+Section \ref{sec:results} and \ref{sec:mutlimodal_evaluation} reports experimental results evaluating GGuard and other leading moderators across multiple synthetic and human-annotated benchmarks.
+Section \ref{sec:limitation} highlight the limitation of our study and finally, section \ref{sec:conclusion} concludes the paper with a summary of key contributions and future directions.